Free extreme points span generalized free spectrahedra given by compact coefficients: Definitions, notation, and main results

 \subsubsection{Arveson extreme points}

 A tuple $X \in K$ is an \df{Arveson extreme point} of $K$ if $K$ does not contain a nontrivial dilation of $X$.
-More precisely, $X \in K$ is an Arveson extreme point of $K$ if and only if, if \beq \in K(n+\ell) \eeq for some tuples $\beta \in M_{n \times \ell} (\R)^g$ and $\gamma \in \SM{g}{\ell}$, then $\beta=0$.
+More precisely, $X \in K$ is an Arveson extreme point of $K$ if and only if, if \beq \in K(n+\ell), \eeq for some tuples $\beta \in M_{n \times \ell} (\R)^g$ and $\gamma \in \SM{g}{\ell}$, then $\beta=0$.
 Equivalently, $X$ is an Arveson extreme point of $K$ if and only if $\dim \disb{K}{X} = 0$.
 If $Y$ is an Arveson extreme point of $K$ and $Y$ is an ($\ell$-)dilation of $X \in K$, then we will say $Y$ is an \df{Arveson ($\ell$-)dilation} of $X$.

-The following theorem gives the connection between free and Arveson extreme points. \begin{theorem}[{\cite[Theorem 1.1 (3)]{EHKM18}}] Let $K$ be a matrix convex set.
+The following theorem gives the connection between free and Arveson extreme points. \begin{theorem}[{\cite[Theorem 1.1 (3)]{EHKM18}}] Let $K \subset \SMF{g}{}$ be a matrix convex set.
 Then $X$ is a free extreme point of $K$ if and only if $X$ is an Arveson extreme point of $K$ and is irreducible. \end{theorem} This theorem has the consequence that the irreducible components of an Arveson extreme point are all free extreme points.
 This means that expressing an element $X$ of a matrix convex set as a matrix convex combination of free extreme points can be accomplished by finding an Arveson dilation of $X$.
+We note that the original proof given in \cite{EHKM18} is done over the complex numbers.
+The proof over the reals is given in \cite{EH19}.